- Spring 2024 Biostatistics Course Schedule (PDF)

 If you intend to run SAS (required for some courses) on your laptop you must have Microsoft Windows 10.

 For students interested in Mac laptop options, please use the configurations of the current MacBook Pro models as guidelines for recommended specifications.
 Current models available through CCI are found here: CCI Laptops

 SAS for Mac users: SAS is only compatible with a Windows operating system (Professional or higher).
-A dual-boot system (BootCamp) or VM software is required for Mac users installing SAS.
+A dual-boot system (BootCamp) or VM software is required for Mac users installing SAS with Intel chips.
+Newer Macs with Apple M1 chips will need the latest version of Parallels to run the Windows operating system.
 The Windows operating system is available to students through campus IT services.

 FERPA Reference Release – Consent for Release of Information from Education Records